MapsPeople/docs/src/web/v4/guides/authentication/password-reset.md

 ## Password Validation

-A password must be longer than 16 characters in order to be valid.
+A password must be 16 characters or longer in order to be valid.

 ## Password Reset